fortinet-solutions-cse/fortistacks/docs/docs/About.md

 ## Videos

-Fortistacks1.2 on Public openstack : https://youtu.be/Zp6CCEbJiUU

-If you want to install your own openstack and use the same (on 1 machine) refer to Fortistacks1.1  https://youtu.be/0y38B61FTSk the video applies to version 1.2.
+A youtube playlist will contain follow along video to be hands on [Fortistacks](https://www.youtube.com/playlist?list=PL78t125b9Q2YWfB4nre9NRTrerA-awaSo)

 ## Previous versions
 For stable versions of this project refer to :

 https://github.com/fortinet-solutions-cse/fortistacks/releases to find
 the release you like.
-The master branch can contain work in progress.
+The master branch will evolve continuously.

+Fortistacks1.2 on Public openstack : https://youtu.be/Zp6CCEbJiUU

+If you want to install your own openstack and use the same (on 1 machine) refer to Fortistacks1.1  https://youtu.be/0y38B61FTSk the video applies to version 1.2.